sdrasco/QuaternionFun/README.md

 ## LitCube

-This program is similar to `HelloQuaternion`, but adds lighting and allows the cube to be dragged around.
+This program is similar to `HelloQuaternion`, but adds lighting.
 It uses the same libraries as `HelloQuaternion` for window management and OpenGL extension loading.

 ### Building and Running